 The company has experienced double-digit growth since 2009 by focusing on leading-edge technologies.
-These include proprietary in-house technology that streamlines price-quoting for customers and a custom content management software that addresses Budget Dumpster’s specific digital marketing needs.
+These include proprietary in-house technology that streamlines price-quoting for customers — and custom content management software that addresses Budget Dumpster’s specific digital marketing needs.

-As Budget Dumpster grew, its technological challenges increased.
+As Budget Dumpster grew, its technology challenges increased.
 The company explored Google Cloud Platform, a cloud computing solution, to address these challenges.
 They met with Onix, a nine-time Google Partner of the Year, and began developing a relationship.

 “We started to reimagine our product delivery, which included our continuous integration/continuous deployments, our cloud platform, security, monitoring, all of it,” said Joe Swislocki, Budget Dumpster Director of Web Development.
 “That’s when we started talking to Onix.
 We wanted a partner that could aid our success criteria.”

-Budget Dumpster’s technological challenges ranged from faster analysis of various application programming interface (API) data to data migration and scalability.
+Budget Dumpster’s technology challenges ranged from quicker analysis of various application programming interface (API) data to data migration and scalability.
 There were several pressing issues.

-- Development and growth of APIs.
+Development and growth of APIs.
 Budget Dumpster relies heavily on the Google Map APIs for its internal quoting software and as a tool its customers use to get pricing in their local market.
-It also develops and tests APIs.
-Both caused Budget Dumpster’s usage—and costs—to increase.
+It also develops and tests its own APIs.
+Both caused Budget Dumpster’s usage — and costs — to increase.
 The company wanted a way to monitor this while continuing to develop leading-edge technologies.

-- Infrastructure migration.
+Infrastructure migration.
 Although the company used another vendor to host its infrastructure in the cloud, it wasn’t confident in its ability to provide a modern and scalable infrastructure that would meet their growth and needs.
-For instance, if Budget Dumpster made a major code change to the Dumpsters.com website, the upgraded environment might work in its staging environment but fail in production.
+For instance, if the company made a major code change to the Dumpsters.com website, the upgraded environment might work in its staging environment, but fail in production.
 The inconsistency between environments and deployment practices impacted the company’s websites, BudgetDumpster.com and Dumpsters.com.
-It affected its customer service and its search engine optimization (SEO) efforts, which helps generate dumpster sales.
+It affected its customer service and search engine optimization (SEO) efforts, both of which help generate dumpster sales.
 For these reasons, a complete migration to GCP was attractive to Budget Dumpster.